josiemundi/knative-web-event-display/readme.md

 # Knative Eventing - Streaming Blockchain Transactions as CloudEvents
 This project explores Knative Eventing.
-The aim of the project is to deploy a go application that streams messages to a Knative broker, where a service (event display) can subscribe to the events and they can be displayed in real time via a UI.
+The aim of the project is to show a how a stream of events can be consumed using Knative Eventing.
+In this tutorial, you will deploy a go application that streams messages to a Knative broker.
+A service (event display) can subscribe to the events and they can be displayed in real time via a UI.

-The message stream data is from the blockchain.info WebSocket API and sends information about new bitcoin transactions in real-time.
+The message stream source is the blockchain.info WebSocket API and sends information about new bitcoin transactions in real-time.
 You can find more information about this service [here](https://www.blockchain.com/api/api_websocket).

-This demo will be built out over time to include multiple consumer services, however for now we will have one source, a broker, trigger and one consumer/subscriber.
-In the case where you only have one consumer/subscriber, you can sink straight to there (in this case that would be the event-display service).
+This demo will be built out over time to include multiple consumer services, however for now we have one source, a broker, trigger and one consumer/subscriber.
+In the case where you only have one consumer/subscriber, you can also sink straight to there (in this case that would be the event-display service).
 However, as it is the hope that this tutorial will be extended to include multiple, the broker and trigger will be used.

 Below is a diagram of this initial version: